autonlab/pmx_data/README.md

 - Allow for searching for datasets with different attributes or sorting by attribute.
 - Github Pages GUI to make downloading and uploading easier for non-technical users.
 - Support for downloading and unpacking data in Windows and MacOS.
+- Add domain table for data type, problem type, equipment type
+- Standardize train/test splits for future benchmarking when possible
+- More readable display of bibtex citations
+- Fully fill out info.yaml for all datasets